manu-vaillant-afk/documentation/content/developer/howtos/upgrade_custom_db.rst

 Once the previous steps are completed, we advise to make sure all standard tests associated to the dependencies of the custom module pass.

+Standard tests ensure the validation of the code logic but they also prevent data corruption.
+They will help you identify bugs or unwanted behavior before you work on your database.

 In case there are standard test failing, we suggest to analyze the reason for their failure:

   - The customization changes the standard workflow: Adapt the standard test to your workflow